-Understanding the IT risk equation
+Understanding the IT Risk Equation

 Threat x Vulnerability x Consequence

 Consequence represents the harm caused to an organization by a cyberattack.
 An important element to consider here is the value of the information you’re trying to protect — something which can vary tremendously.
 For example, intellectual property data or pricing information may be of value to your organization.
-But data, such as personally identifiable information (PII), can also hold value because of the legal requirements to protect it.
+But data such as personally identifiable information (PII) can also hold value because of the legal requirements to protect it.
 When determining risk, it’s important to ask what might happen if that data is compromised.

-Everyone is responsible
+Everyone is Responsible

-IT risk management is not something that lies with IT or security teams; it’s an imperative that the whole organization must own.
+Information risk management is not something that lies with IT or security teams; it’s an imperative that the whole organization must own.

 Fortunately, with the comprehensive insights that BitSight delivers, you can automatically measure and monitor enterprise-wide and third-party security performance.
 Armed with these data-driven insights, it becomes much easier for the C-suite, board of directors, and cross-functional business leaders to reach agreement on where to invest your limited budget, time, and resources to remediate and mitigate the risk of cybersecurity threats, risks, and consequences.